griff0417/ExpressAngularSeed/README.md

 Angular routing.
 This part of the application is where the app logic goes and where views, etc will be created.

+This seed project includes the following:
+- Express (to serve the application as an http server)
+- AngularJS (Angular 1) with pre-built blog site as an example
+- JQuery
+- Bootstrap
+- MomentJS
+- Grunt
+   - jshint
+   - uglify
+   - less
+   - cssmin
+   - watch (to compile less and livereload frontend files)
+   - express-server (to run the express server with Grunt)

-This seed application is fully setup with the backend service, API, and client-side app and is built out as a basic blog site to provide an example of use.
+This seed project is fully setup with the backend service, API, and client-side app and is built out as a basic blog site to provide an example of use.

 ### Setup Instructions